aptos-labs/aptos-core/developer-docs-site/docs/tutorials/validator-node/using-docker.md

 1. Install Docker and Docker-Compose, [Aptos CLI](https://github.com/aptos-labs/aptos-core/blob/main/crates/aptos/README.md).

-:::caution Docker support only on Linux

-Docker container is currently supported only on Linux x86-64 platform.
-If you are on macOS or Windows platform, use the Aptos-core source approach.
+:::caution Docker has only been tested on Linux, Windows, and Intel MacOS.
+If you are on M1 MacOS, use the Aptos-core source approach.

 :::